dainst/arachnefrontend/docs/rest-api-reference.md

 * **$catalogId** long Unique ID of the catalog

-* **full** boolean If the full catalog shall be retrieved or only the root node including direct children.
-* **limit** int If the parameter _full_ is false then this limits the number of children retrieved.
+* **limit** int this limits the number of children retrieved.
 A value of 0 retrieves all children.
-* **offset** int If the parameter _full_ is false and the parameter _limit_ is greater than zero this parameter gives an offset into the child list.
+* **offset** int If the parameter _limit_ is greater than zero this parameter gives an offset into the child list.

 Retrieves a single catalog with specified id.
 Returns 403 if the catalog is not owned by the current user or not public.